 Governments are not effective because the political system, upper echelons of armed forces and civil service are decaying fast.
 Writing with reference to the IAS in the March 2011 issue of gfiles I had raised a poser whether there is hope for the services to survive and had responded thus: “Yes, if civil servants revert back to the constitutional scheme of things from which they have drifted and reinvent themselves to become a fearless, independent, honest and efficient entity bound by an esprit de corps which is awfully absent now…” The message is clear and the choice was obvious—resurgence or swansong!

 Five years down the line, with a new government in the saddle ‘committed’ to “minimum government, maximum governance”, it appears to be a swansong and not resurgence.
 Because, despite the cacophony of slogans and noises, reforms have not touched civil services and basic governance.
 In the last two years or so, only two things seem to have happened—the strange apparition of IAS probationers starting their field training from the top (Assistant Secretaries to the Government of India at Delhi instead of Assistant Commissioner/Collector in a far-off district) and removing IAS Joint Secretaries from the central government, replacing them with personnel from other services.
 As on date, 30 per cent of Joint Secretaries and equivalent officials in central government are from services outside the IAS.
 Another disturbing information is that over 50 IAS Joint Secretaries have sought and obtained pre-mature repatriation to their respective State cadres and very few empanelled IAS officers are seeking deputation to the centre.
-Bleeding of this service
+Bleeding of this service has commenced.

 As if on cue, there is an orchestrated move to ease out the IAS from the central government and bring in ‘experts with domain knowledge’.
 In their support, proponents of this move are quoting the observations of Chairman of the Seventh Pay Commission, Justice AK Mathur, and its Member, Dr Rathin Roy: “Senior management and administrative positions in government have evolved considerably and are growing more technical, requiring specific domain knowledge.”
 The former is reported to have gone a step further and stated that the main cause of the resentment among the services is that over a period of time the IAS has arrogated itself to all power of governance.
 Other services, such as the IPS, are simply left out of many senior positions, including those that clearly fall within their domain expertise.